European History - From Prehistory To 19TH Century

 3rd Century (235-284 AD), a crisis emerged due to civil wars, invasions,

-economic destabilization and plague.
+economic destabilization, and plague.
 The empire weakened drastically due to

 that crisis but was able to restore stability later.
 To return to the former